Brassington Formation: Kenslow Member

 The Lithology of the Kenslow Member consists of up to 6 m of massive lacustrine grey coloured clay, with the uppermost parts containing abundant wood fragments preserved as mummifications.
 It was deposited in a shallow lacustrine to swampy setting.
 Some outcrops of the Kenslow Member have lignite lenses.

+Friden Member

+Only exposed at the top of Kenslow Top Pit in the vicinity of Friden, dominated by clay.

 Paleoenvironmental interpretation

 The vegetation from the Kenslow member suggests a subtropical, seasonally wet climate, with a temperature range of 23.6-28.3°C for the warmest month, and 1.8-12.5°C for the coldest month.
 The palynomorph assemblage is dominated by pollen of the genera Picea, Pinus, Tsuga and Sciadopitys, the last of which today is confined to a single species in Japan.
 It was probably deposited close to sea level, but a significant distance from the sea.
 Fossil wood and pollen referable to the genus Cryptomeria has also been found.
 Fossil fungi have also been reported from the Kenslow Member.